GlobalMilitary.net Open-source military intelligence Updated daily

 How does Papua New Guinea rank militarily in the world?

-Papua New Guinea ranks #153 globally on the Global Military Index with a score of 14.5 out of 100.
-This composite index measures military capability across manpower, firepower, naval power, air power, nuclear deterrent, and defense budget.
+Papua New Guinea ranks #154 globally on the ARMS Index with a score of 8.0 out of 100.
+This composite index measures military capability across manpower, ground forces, naval power, air power, nuclear deterrent, and defense budget, adjusted for equipment quality and readiness.

 Does Papua New Guinea have nuclear weapons?